makersacademy/money_tracker_tech_test/README.md

 #### Approach

 Four classes: account, statement, transaction, and transaction log.
-To be elaborate on.
+To be elaborated on.

 #### IRB Example